An automated device for early detection and treatment of anaphylaxis

 The Wyss Institute and the KeepSmilin4Abbie Foundation have partnered to advance research and development efforts in the early detection and treatment of anaphylaxis.
 The partnership aims to develop a deep understanding of the processes heralding an oncoming anaphylactic episode at the earliest stages in order to develop a wearable device for both rapid detection of anaphylaxis onset and automated injection of epinephrine.

 The immediate goal of the effort is to understand the physiological and biochemical signals that occur with anaphylaxis and then develop a wearable device that continually monitors these signals.
-When anaphylaxis is detected, the device would alarm the patient, send signals to caregivers by cell phone, and auto-inject the epinephrine therapeutic, saving the lives of at-risk children and adults who suffer from severe allergies.
+When anaphylaxis is detected, the device would alarm the patient, send signals to caregivers by cell phone, and auto-inject the epinephrine therapeutic, helping save the lives of children and adults who suffer from severe allergies.

 Along this path, multiple technology components are being developed that offer additional potential for broader application.
-Biochemical analytical methods are being created to continuously monitor biomarker levels to help determine anaphylactic risk.
-Newly developed sensor technology will be able to detect these internal biochemical and physiological alarm signals.
-These biological signatures will be integrated by a proprietary computer algorithm to actuate a response leading to the rapid administration of epinephrine through an engineered wearable epinephrine auto-injector.
+Biochemical and physiological analysis methods are being created to continuously monitor biomarker levels and physical alarm signals help determine anaphylactic risk.
+A newly developed sensor technology called abbieSense can detect therapeutically relevant levels of histamine and determine the severity of the allergic reaction within five minutes, saving patients precious time.
+These components will be integrated by a proprietary computer algorithm to actuate a response leading to the rapid administration of epinephrine through an engineered wearable epinephrine auto-injector.

 Click here to stay updated on Project ABBIE.